Keedz1Off/push-chain-gateway-flow-local-review/audit-notes/protected-invariants.md

 My reasoning:

-1.It checks that the subTxId was not already used.
+1. It checks that the subTxId was not already used.
 Otherwise it reverts.

-2.It checks that amount is not zero.For native token, msg.value must equal amount.Otherwise it reverts.
+2. It checks that amount is not zero.For native token, msg.value must equal amount.Otherwise it reverts.

 3. For native token, msg.value must equal amount.Then it marks subTxId as executed.